Masterfishy/Beetle-Battle/README.md

 # Beetle-Battle
 Vriginia Tech Fall Game Jam game

-This is the game my team built in 48 hours called Beetle Battle.
+For the game jam of fall 2018, the theme was Projection.
-The theme of our game jam was Projection.
+This is the game my team built in 48 hours using Unity named Beetle Battle.

 For this game I did the art, UI, and UX.
 All the menus, beetles, and sticks were created using Asesprite.